About Bullying Claims

 - Fair Work has multiple deadlines depending on the case type, ranging from 21 days to one year.

 Please note – the above information is general and does not constitute legal advice.
-Please consult a knowledgeable lawyer or solicitor to understand your case’s time limits.
-At Splatt Lawyers, knowing if you have an eligible claim and the applicable time limits is free.
+Please consult a lawyer or solicitor to understand the time limits for your case.
+At Splatt Lawyers can explain the time limits for your situation during a free case review.

 Legal Protections Against Bullying